Tutorials p5.strands: Introduction to Shaders

 Instancing particles

-Because the GPU excels at parallel computation, it can draw thousands or millions of particles simultaneously.
+Because the GPU excels at parallel computation, it can draw thousands or even millions of particles simultaneously.
 We can do this with a technique called GPU Instancing.

 In GPU instancing, we ask the GPU to draw multiple copies of the same object, each with a unique ID (from 0 to n-1).
 We can then position each instance based on its ID.
-For example, placing objects at coordinates [ID, 0, 0] would create a line along the x-axis.
+For example, placing objects at coordinates [ID, 0, 0] would create a line of objects along the x-axis.

 In p5.js, instancing is available via optional parameters for endShape and model.
 It does also require a custom shader to work.
 In our case, let’s use model and build a sphere shape.